osu-mist/web-api-skeleton/readme.md

 ## Gradle

-If you are already familiar with gradle, or have it installed on your system feel free to skip ahead to the next section in the documentation.
+If you are already familiar with Gradle, or have it installed on your system feel free to skip ahead to the next section in the documentation.

 ### The Gradle Wrapper